-The bone splinting and horizontal alveolar distraction are an alternative technique to harvesting operations [7,8,9].
+The bone splinting and horizontal alveolar distraction are an alternative technique to harvesting operations [7, 8, 9].
 But this technique has limitations due to non-toleration of the devices and a small amount of bone especially when the vertical augmentation is indicated.
 At the moment the most common methods of ridge reconstructions include grafting procedures, with or without coverage by a barrier membrane, the guided bone regeneration (GBR).
 Bone replacement grafts and GBR membranes appear to function primarily through the preservation of space critical for clot development and tissue maturation.
-There are different types of membranes commercially available today: membranes that create a correct biological space (semi-hard synthetic membranes), membranes with restricted ability to create it (synthetic membranes) or membranes that do not maintain the biological space (collagen membranes).
 However, the barrier function and the membrane longevity may differ considerably, thereby limiting their function to a few weeks [3].
 Also, the membrane placement is often associated with flap dehiscence due to compromised vascularity, which can adversely impact the regenerative outcome [10,11,12,13].

 To avoid these problems, new techniques were initiated which include combination of the GBR and tissue engineering.
-Tissue engineering is broadly defined as the application of engineering and life science principles to develop biological substitutes that improve or reconstitute organs, tissues, and tissue function [14].
+Tissue engineering is broadly defined as the application of engineering and life-science principles to develop biological substitutes that improve or reconstitute organs, tissues, and tissue function [14].
 Early efforts to engineer periodontal and alveolar bone regeneration relied largely on matrices or scaffolds, including bone grafts and synthetic bone substitutes, or cell-exclusive materials that compartmentalize the regenerative site, as in GBR.